gryphonshafer/Bot-IRC/README.md

 prior to any responses from the IRC server. `on_reply` (the only option in versions <= 1.23 of this module) sends the 2 commands after the IRC server replies with some sort of content after connection.

+If you provide a `disconnect` value as a reference to a subroutine, it will be called when the bot is disconnected from a host.
+It's important to keep in mind that this code is run from within the parent of the daemon, not your program, so it's context will be different.
+The intent of this bot's design is to run as a service, not a program.
+This hook is provided so the parent process can  send a signal to something that might want to take action.

 ## run